mikedubcurry/longview/client/README.md

 - [ ] start using CSS custom properties for color

 - [ ] ProjectCard styles
-  - [ ] hover styles, should react to mouseover event
+  - [x] hover styles, should react to mouseover event
-  - [ ] if project title clicked, should nav to project data page
+  - [x] if project title clicked, should nav to project data page
-  - [ ] clicking milestone section should tranition between open and closed state with a slide
+  - [x] clicking milestone section should tranition between open and closed state with a slide
-  - [ ] clicking a milestone item should nav to project detail page
 - [ ] project detail page
   - [ ] make direct updates to server
   - [ ] TBD